drclaw1394/perl-socket-more/README.md

 Performs a match of all SOCK\_.\* names against `$pattern`.
 Returns a list of integers for the corresponding socket types that matched.
 Returns an empty list if the patten/string does not match.
+The match is performed insensitive to case.

+For example calling with `"STREAM"` will return a list of one element, `SOCK_STREAM`.

+This is useful for handling address families supplied from the command line, as abbreviated names can be matched.

 ## sockaddr\_passive